-There may be a natural timescale, but most groups run on from year to year and close only if there's no one prepared to be the GO, or numbers fall.
+There may be a natural timescale, but most groups run on from year to year and close only if there is no one prepared to be the GO, or numbers fall.
 Members of a group often find that they are comfortable together, and with their level of work, but have come to the end of the original topic.
-They have finished with Medieval Art and Literature and want to move on to something else.
-Medieval Heroines or Buildings in the Middle Ages would expand the work already done or they may wish to choose a new and unrelated subject.
+After a period of time refocussing the objectives of the group would help to expand the work already done or they may wish to choose a new and unrelated subject.
 The GC should be kept informed.